nberger/ring-logger/README.md

 **This is very important**: Nobody wants user passwords or authentication tokens to get to the logs and live there forever, in plain text, *right*?

-By default, ring-logger will redact any header or param named `password` or `authorization`.
+By default, ring-logger will redact an authorization header or any param named `password` (at any nesting level).
 If you want ring-logger to redact other params you can configure the `redact-keys` option:

 ```clojure
 (wrap-with-logger app {:redact-keys #{:senha :token})